 1. Expand and maximize the use of My NCEES to facilitate uniformity among member boards.

-Uniform application process

-Uniform preapproval application and process

-Integration of Credentials Evaluations and Records High priority
+High priority

 2. Create a committee/task force to promote the adoption of the NCEES Model Law for mobility purposes High priority

-3. Benchmark common continuing education requirements by all member boards, and develop a recommendation for a consistent continuing education requirement.
+3. Benchmark common continuing education requirements by all member boards, and develop an action plan to promote the adoption of common standards for continuing education requirements.4.
+Serve as a repository of information on the subject of engineering and surveying licensure both domestically and internationally.

+5. Provide for a system whereby NCEES maintains the pertinent credentials for licensed individuals to include exam results, the evaluation of education, Council Record information, etc., which is available electronically to all member boards to better facilitate mobility.

 Draft Metrics